-4. For purposes of this question, assume that at the hearing on Bernice's petition for modification of timesharing the next day, the trial judge tells Jackie that he saw Charlie drinking from his "cup" and that Charlie had a white powdery substances on his nose on The Present Day Show the previous day.
-What is Jackie's duty to the court regarding Charlie's drinking and drug use?
+For purposes of this question, assume that at the hearing on Bernice's petition for modification of timesharing the next day, the trial judge tells Jackie that he saw Charlie drinking from his "cup" with a white powder residue around his nose on The Present Day Show the previous day.
+What is Jackie's duty to the court regarding Charlie's drinking/drug use?